-The introduction of the ICAV is seen as a very positive development in the Irish funds industry, particularly in the context of investment funds seeking to re-domicile from traditional tax haven jurisdictions to a regulated jurisdiction like Ireland.
+Since its introduction in 2015, the ICAV has been very popular in the Irish funds industry, particularly in the context of investment funds seeking to re-domicile from traditional tax haven jurisdictions to a regulated jurisdiction like Ireland.

 Irish Real Estate Funds (IREFs)

 Finance Act 2016 introduced a new type of fund, an Irish Real Estate Fund (IREF).
 A fund will be considered an IREF where 25% or more of the market value of its assets are derived from Irish land or buildings.
 Consideration of whether a fund constitutes an IREF will, in the context of an umbrella scheme, be determined on an individual sub fund basis.

-Where a fund is categorised as an IREF, 20% withholding tax must be operated by the fund on distributions of income or gains, and on gains on the redemption of units.
+Where a fund is categorised as an IREF, 20% WHT must be operated by the fund on distributions of income or gains and on gains on the redemption of units.

-Certain categories of investors should be exempt from the withholding tax, including Irish pension funds, Irish regulated funds, life assurance companies and their EEA counterparts subject to equivalent supervision and regulation, Section 110 companies, Irish charities, Irish credit unions and approved retirement funds.
-Where the investor is an exempt investor it should be possible to obtain advance clearance from Revenue in order for the distribution/redemption to be made gross of IREF withholding tax.
+Certain categories of investors should be exempt from the WHT, including Irish pension funds, Irish regulated funds, life assurance companies and their EEA counterparts subject to equivalent supervision and regulation, Section 110 companies, Irish charities, Irish credit unions, and approved retirement funds.
+Where the investor is an exempt investor, it should be possible to obtain advance clearance from Irish Revenue in order for the distribution/redemption to be made gross of IREF WHT.
 An investor will not be considered an exempt investor where the fund is considered a Personal Portfolio IREF (PPIREF) with respect to that investor.
 Broadly, a fund will be considered a PPIREF with respect to an investor where that investor, or a person connected with that investor, has the ability to influence the selection of some or all of the IREF assets or the day-to-day running of the IREF business.